 's-Hertogenbosch.
 Firstly, the family patriarch Petrus Marinus Slager, followed by his sons Piet and Frans, his daughters Jeannette and Corry, his daughters-in-law Suze and Marie and finally by his

-From the family Slager a large number of oil paints, watercolours, drawings and etchings are shown.
-Here you see cityscapes of historic 's-Hertogenbosch , landscapes, including many from Brabant, the Belgian Campine and Southern Europe, next to village scenes, still lifes, flower still lifes and portraits.
+From the family Slager a large number of oil colors, watercolors, drawings and etchings are shown.
+Here you will see cityscapes of 's-Hertogenbosch from earlier years, landscapes, including many from Brabant, the Belgian Kempen and Southern Europe, as well as village views, still lifes, flower still lifes and portraits.